 - Iceland’s main roads are all well maintained and most people are fine getting by with a small car.
 If you’re driving on ‘F’ roads (i.e. off-road), you must have a 4-wheel-drive vehicle.
 Smaller, gravel roads are fine to drive on with all car types, however drive slow as bounce-back rocks can cause car damage.

 - On a similar note, opt for the full insurance package with the hire company so you’re covered for any accidental rock/wheel damage to the car.
 It’s well worth the small additional cost.

 - Use a handy navigation app such as Google Maps to plan your route before setting off.
 It’ll save you a lot of time and you’ll see more!

 Food and drink

 Icelandic food consists of lots of dairy, lamb and (being so close to the sea) – fresh fish.
 Popular foods include the famous Skyr yoghurt, Hangikjot (smoked lamb), Kjotsupa (lamb soup) and other hard to pronounce dishes.
 Although Icelandic food isn’t particularly amazing, it’s some of the healthiest in Europe due to high health and environmental conscience of Icelandic people.

 You’ll find food and drink to be quite expensive compared to most other countries, whether you’re eating out or grabbing a snack at a supermarket.
 However, you can find moderately priced eateries snack bars in larger towns and Reykjavik city.
 If you’re looking to indulge in local cuisine such as Svid (sheep’s head), you’ll find many local restaurants in Reykjavik and the surrounding small villages that serve up national favourites.
 If you aren’t too keen on the local delicacies, Iceland has lots of Western European restaurants and food influence; we actually had a delicious fish ‘n’ chips meal out in the wilderness of the South Coast.

-In our opinion, one of the great things about Iceland was the lack of chain restaurants, in favour of family run restaurants and independent cafes and it’s a welcome change.
+One of the great things about Iceland is the lack of chain restaurants, in favour of family run restaurants and independent cafes and it’s a welcome change.